 - For faculty positions at UBC, visit the Faculty Career Opportunities website and apply as indicated.
-For nonfaculty positions at UBC, visit the Staff Career Opportunities website and apply as indicated.

-- Lists of UBC postdoc positions as well as external positions is updated on the PDFO website, as and when received.

-- Check faculties/departments of interest to see if there are any PDF positions available - each department has a list of faculty members and their research topics.

-- o List of faculties & schools at UBC Vancouver

-- o List of faculties & schools at UBC Okanagan

-- A list of faculty members who are interested in having postdocs is available on the PDFO website and is automatically updated once a faculty member changes their preferences on their faculty profile.

-- Positions can be found on a variety of online career databases including:

-- o Nature Careers

-- o EurAxess
+For non-faculty positions at UBC, visit the Staff Career Opportunities website and apply as indicated. - Lists of UBC postdoc positions as well as external positions is updated on the PDFO website when received. - Check faculties/departments of interest to see if there are any PDF positions available - each department has a list of faculty members and their research topics. - List of faculties & schools at UBC Vancouver - List of faculties & schools at UBC Okanagan - A list of faculty members who are interested in having postdocs is available on the PDFO website and is automatically updated once a faculty member changes their preferences on their faculty profile. - Positions can be found on a variety of online career databases including: - Academica Careers - Nature Careers - o EurAxess - o New Scientist Jobs - o LinkedIn - o JobRxiv - o ResearchGate - University Affairs

-- o Mendeley Careers

-- o New Scientist Jobs

-- o LinkedIn

-- o JobRxiv

-- o ResearchGate

-- o University Affairs